Explore the Hamptons

 The season we live for

-Summer in the Hamptons is pure magic.
+Ocean View Terrace Inn sits on Shinnecock Bay in Hampton Bays — the central point of the Hamptons, with everything in this guide within about 30 minutes of our door.
+And summer here is pure magic.
 Spend your mornings on pristine ocean beaches, afternoons paddleboarding the calm waters of Shinnecock Bay, and evenings watching the sun melt into the horizon from our private bay beach.

 From surfing lessons and kayak adventures to sunset cocktails and live music at the Meschutt Beach Hut, there's no shortage of ways to soak in the season.
-Our guests enjoy complimentary beach gear and watersport rentals right from our property.
+Charter a captained HampTiki tiki boat for drinks out on the bay, or keep it simple — our private bay beach has complimentary loungers and chairs, plus beach-gear rentals and watersports through a local outfitter when you want to get on the water.

 Explore Beach & Activities